0-GEE/SYSTER/README.md

 1. Congratulations!
 The bot is now configured and ready for use!
 From now on, it will automatically detect and delete messages with embedded "crash GIFs".
 If you wish to disable this feature, simply run 'toggle' (example: `%toggle`)  To re-enable, run the same command again.

 ### Other Commands
+*All commands require the 'view audit log' permission to use.
+This is to limit command usage to moderators and admins.*

 1. Adding and Removing from Watchlist
   * Whenever the bot detects an embedded video (which is what "crash GIFs" actually are), it first checks the url's domain name against an internal list of domains deemed to be 'risky'.
 This is done to ensure that the bot does not attempt to donwload and parse files such as Twitch VODs and YouTube videos.
 The list can be added to and removed from with the 'add' and 'remove' commands respectively.
   * To Add: `%add sketchywebsite.com`